IS MIRALAX THE NEXT VIOXX?

 Adding insult to injury, after getting nuked with

-to “diagnose” constipation and, then hooked on MiraLAX by the
+an abdominal CT scan to “diagnose” constipation and, then hooked on MiraLAX by the

 very doctors expected to protect her health, she may end up autistic and cancer-prone for the rest of